Akosombo Dam: Physical environment

 Reservoir-induced seismicity has been recorded because of the crustal re-adjustments from the added weight of the water within Lake Volta.
 There is an eastward shift of the river's mouth from the changes to the river's delta, and this has led to continuing coastal erosion.
 The changes in the river hydrology have altered the local heat budget which has caused microclimatic changes such as decreasing rain and higher mean monthly temperatures.
-All of these larger scale environmental impacts will all further compound the problems surrounding disruptions to local economic activities and associated, difficult human welfare conditions.
-A case study by the International Federation of Surveyors has indicated that the dam has had a significant impact on the shoreline erosion of the barrier separating the Keta Lagoon from the sea.
+All of these larger scale environmental impacts compound the problems surrounding disruptions to local economic activities and the associated difficult human welfare conditions.
+A case study by the International Federation of Surveyors indicated that the dam has had a significant impact on the shoreline erosion of the barrier separating the Keta Lagoon from the sea.
 Dr. Isaac Boateng has calculated the reduction of fluvial sediment as being from 71 million cubic metres per year to as little as 7 million cubic metres per year.

+Spillage

+Until 2023, the last time Akosombo dam community experienced flooding as a result of controlled spillage of the dam was in 2010.

+On 15 September 2023, the Volta River Authority (VRA) initiated a controlled spillage of water from the Akosombo and Kpong dams situated in the Eastern Region.
+This controlled spillage led to flooding in communities located along the lower Volta Basin leading to power interruptions.
+Many victims lost their belongings and livelihood due to the floods.
+The losses included farmlands, houses and properties which were destroyed by the floods.